Liposuction

 What Happens During the Liposuction Procedure?

-Liposuction is typically performed as outpatient surgery using local anesthesia with IV sedation or general anesthesia.
+Liposuction is typically performed as an outpatient surgery using local anesthesia with IV sedation or general anesthesia.

 During the procedure: